mesonbuild/meson/docs/markdown/index.md

 There are two main methods of connecting with other Meson developers.
 The first one is the mailing list, which is hosted at [Google Groups](https://groups.google.com/forum/#!forum/mesonbuild).

 The second way is via IRC.
-The channel to use is <tt>#mesonbuild</tt> at [Freenode](https://freenode.net/).
+The channel to use is `#mesonbuild` at [Freenode](https://freenode.net/).

 ## Development

 All development on Meson is done on [GitHub project](https://github.com/mesonbuild/meson).
-For further info look into the <tt>contributing.txt</tt> file that comes with Meson's source checkout.
+For further info look into the `contributing.txt` file that comes with Meson's source checkout.

 You do not need to sign a CLA to contribute to Meson.